medialab/xan/docs/cmd/parallel.md

 Will create a file suffixed "_freq.csv" for each CSV file in current directory containing its frequency table for the "Category" command.

-Note also that the `xan parallel map` subcommand, used with the -F/--single-file flag, is basically a parallel split.

 Finally, preprocessing on each file can be done using two different methods: